bhavnamahi/chr1_bsat_project/ProjectNotebook.md

 After you have a directory of all the alignments, you want to calculate the percent identity between all the clusters.
 You can do this with a script called `calculate_centrolign_identity.py` outlined below:

 1. **FASTA Parsing (`parse_fasta_lengths`)**
-   - Reads a multi‐sequence FASTA file (e.g., containing sequences like `>chr1:123-456`).
+   - Reads a multi-sequence FASTA file (e.g., containing sequences like `>chr1:123-456`).
    - Tracks the cumulative length for each sequence.
    - Returns a dictionary mapping `sequence_name -> length` (e.g. `{"chr1:123-456": 3345, ...}`).